wagtail/wagtail/docs/getting_started/tutorial.md

 -   New `modelcluster` and `taggit` imports
 -   Addition of a new `BlogPageTag` model, and a `tags` field on `BlogPage`.
--   We've also taken the opportunity to use a `MultiFieldPanel` in `content_panels` to group the date and tags fields together for readability.

 Edit one of your `BlogPage` instances, and you should now be able to tag posts: